 It’s especially hard to do when we’re ill.

 When we’re sick, we feel great pressure to get well as soon as possible, from ourselves and others.
 Since we can’t take care of loved ones and need help from others, we might feel diminished.

 Suddenly, our identity takes a hit.

-As Kat Duff describes in The Alchemy of Illness, illness takes away the things we believe make us who we are: our roles as a mother, daughter or partner, our daily tasks and our ability to get things done.
+As Kat Duff describes in The Alchemy of Illness, illness takes away the things we believe make us who we are: our roles as a parent, child or partner, our daily tasks and our ability to get things done.

-But the person who’s left, underneath her roles, is who we really are.
+But the person who’s left, underneath the roles, is who we really are.